|

 Mr. Joseph "Joe" K. Hart came many years later

-to buy up the pre-emptions for the timber.
+to buy up the pre-emptions for

 He came from Seattle to discuss a deal with Matt Allard, June 1934.